sagidana/fork/README.md

 - add support for setting config variables at runtime
 - autocomplete - dont require enter.. act like vim

+- add tabs status line like in vim
+    - adding set_position() and resize() methods in Tab class
+    - on ENTER, toggle
+        - tabs status
+        - line numbers for all windows
+        - status line on all windows
 - move windows (especially in the rg cases)
 - adding `curr/total` to search pattern functionality